ShinyFabio/OliveHealthR/README.md

   - **“Codice\_azienda”** same
   - **“N\_campionamento”** filled with “R1” or “R2” where R1 refers to
-    the first sampling (September/October) abd R2 refers to the last sampling (end of October/ beginning of November so when the olives are completely ripe)
+    the first sampling (September/October) and R2 refers to the last sampling (end of October/beginning of November i.e. when the olives are completely ripe)
   - **“Data\_campionamento”** filled with the sampling date (in the form of dd/mm/yyyy)